fsprojects/FSharp.TypeProviders.SDK/README.md

 Currently, host tools look for TPDTC DLLs alongside the TPRTC DLL.
 For simple type providers, these DLLs are the same.
 When executing using .NET Framework, the host tool uses ``Assembly.LoadFrom`` to load this component.

-See [Type provider design-time DLLs should be chosen more appropriately](https://github.com/Microsoft/visualfsharp/issues/3736) for a proposal to change the rules to allow TPDTC components to be found more usefully, an in particular for different TPDTC components to be loaded depending on the execution environment of the host tooling.
+See [Type provider design-time DLLs should be chosen more appropriately](https://github.com/Microsoft/visualfsharp/issues/3736) for a proposal to change the rules to allow TPDTC components to be found more usefully, and in particular for different TPDTC components to be loaded depending on the execution environment of the host tooling.

 ### Making a .NET Standard 2.0 TPDTC